How Did I Get Here: Plot

 Lyla (Minka Kelly), Jason (Scott Porter), and Tim (Taylor Kitsch) arrive at Dillon.
 Eric (Kyle Chandler) angrily confronts Buddy (Brad Leland) after discovering that his salary was reduced by 37%.
 Buddy explains that the booster club's funds were depleted due to McGregor's lawsuit and his hiring, but Eric demands that he fix the problem.
 Eric and Tami (Connie Britton) must also deal with the arrival of Shelley (Jessalyn Gilsig), Tami's sister.

 Tim is surprised when he finds his locker empty.
-When he talks with Eric, Eric informs him that he is out of the team for his absence.
-Buddy convinces Eric in getting Santiago (Benny Ciaramello) into the team; while he is fast, he struggles in catching or holding the ball.
+When he talks with Eric, Eric informs him that he is off the team for his absence.
+Buddy convinces Eric in getting Santiago (Benny Ciaramello) onto the team; while he is fast, he struggles in catching or holding the ball.
 Lyla visits Tim and asks him in coaching Santiago, but he refuses.
-Without Tim's protection, Smash (Gaius Charles) struggles in completing his runs, so he forces Tim to attend dinner with him to get him in his senses.
+Without Tim's blocking, Smash (Gaius Charles) struggles in completing his runs, so he forces Tim to attend dinner with him to get him in his senses.

 Eric is told that he can be offered the position of athletic director, although its payment would be a "spitting distance" from his salary from the previous season, he accepts as he is told it will not make much difference from his duties.
 He visits Jason and gets him his job back as assistant coach.
 However, Jason questions if people change around town and visits Lyla at church for advice.
 Julie (Aimee Teegarden) visits Matt (Zach Gilford) at the Alamo Freeze, where she apologizes for her behavior and asks if they could be friends, which he accepts.
 At Jason's birthday party, Julie is devastated when she sees Matt kissing Lauren (Kim Smith), a new girl who was flirting with him.
 After the party ends, Jason tells Eric that he is leaving the coaching staff, as he wishes to move on towards a new life.